 When you pull up to a petrol pump in South Africa, you see a single price per litre.
 But buried in that number are multiple government levies that make up a substantial portion of what you pay.
-For 2025, the total government take on a litre of 95-octane inland petrol is approximately R6.54 per litre.
+For 2026, the total government take on a litre of 95-octane inland petrol is approximately R6.35 per litre (statutory Budget 2026 rates).

 Breaking Down the Government Component of Petrol